 The Families Drope and Cuffe

 Estelle Cuffe Hawley's paternal grandparents came from Dublin, Ireland in 1850 after James Leggette Cuffe and Anna Tarleton were married the same year.
 Anna was estranged from her family, likely due to her decision to marry James who already had five children.
 James was advised to move to Canada by his doctor, as the climate could possibly relieve his consumption.
 The family settled just outside of Hastings, Ontario, but James' health began to detiorate.
-Tarleton Cuffe was only a boy of 10 or 11 when his father passed away.
-Anna's determination to take care of her family never waivered even while striving to build St. George church in Hastings.
+James and Anna's son, Tarleton Cuffe (Estelle's Father), was only a boy of 10 or 11 when his father passed away.
+Anna Tarleton's determination to take care of her family never waivered even while striving to build St. George church in Hastings.
 At the age of eighteen, Tarleton Cuffe became church warden.
 It was church service that brought Tarleton Cuffe and Harriet Drope together.
 The two began to sing together around the county, performing concerts.
 The couple eventually married on January 25, 1888.
-The Cuffes moved to Peteroborough with their children around 1896 where Tarleton worked as a carpenter when there was work.
+The Cuffes moved to Peterborough with their four children (including Estelle) around 1896 where Tarleton worked as a carpenter when there was work.
 This is where Estelle found inspiration that would lead her to an impressive array of opportunities in her future.